 San Judas Tadeo

-Originally Spanish Christmas traditions, Posadas are now commonly held in Mexico and Guatemala.
-In Spanish, posada means “inn,” and in Mexico, people hold candles and sing songs as they reenact Mary and Joseph’s search for shelter in Bethlem.
+Originally Spanish Christmas traditions, Posadas are now also Guatemalan and Mexican traditions.
+In Spanish, posada means “inn,” and in Mexico, people hold candles and sing songs as they reenact Mary and Joseph’s search for shelter in Bethlehem.

 Nochebuena (“the Good Night”/Christmas Eve) is a family event, celebrated with a feast.
 Traditionally, families would have lechón (pork) for dinner on Nochebuena, but in more recent times, the meal varies depending on the region.